 Texas Children's Hospital

-Texas Children's Hospital, with 465 beds, is the nation's largest pediatric hospital.
+Texas Children's Hospitalis one of the nation's largest pediatric hospital.
 It is the primary pediatric teaching hospital of Baylor College of Medicine.
 The critical care facility includes the neonatal intensive care unit: Level 3 (76 beds) and Level 2 (62 beds).
-Thirty percent of the admissions are inborn at the adjoining St. Luke's Episcopal and Methodist Hospitals.
-Outborn admissions comprise transfers from local facilities and from regional centers throughout Texas, surrounding states, and Latin America.
+TCH Pavilion for Women has a 37 bed Level III/II nursery.
+Outborn admissions comprise transfers from local facilities, regional centers throughout Texas, surrounding states, and Latin America.
 The state-of-the art NICU provides advanced technological and nursing support systems, such as computerized monitoring for all infants, and extracorporeal membrane oxygenation, nitric oxide ventilation, organ transplantation, renal dialysis and high frequency oscillatory ventilation for patients.
+Post discharge, NICU graduates can be followed at TCH's outpatient clinics.

 Texas Children's has a lactation program and mother’s own milk bank.
 Registered nurses who are certified lactation counselors and peer counselors provide services for breastfeeding mothers and their infants.